 - Visual and performing arts such as cultural dance lessons or book arts made possible by the Minnesota State Arts Board

 - Field trips to museums, zoos, sporting events and theaters

 Location: West 7th Community Center, 265 Oneida Street, St. Paul

 School Year Program Hours: Monday – Friday, 2:15 – 6:00 p.m.

 Register your child for Keystone’s Community Kids program.
 Transportation is limited to eligible youth and families.

-We are grateful for financial support which helps us offer enriching opportunities for young people.
+We are grateful for financial support which helps us offer enriching opportunities for young people in our Community Kids Program.
 Some activities are made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.

 As you know, the Governor Walz issued an Executive Order directing Minnesotans to “Stay At Home” through April 10th.
 Keystone is an “essential” business and is part of the Twin Cities’ critical sector response to COVID-19.
 With this information, we will continue to operate our food shelf, crisis services, meals on wheels and case management programs that support our most vulnerable residents in St. Paul.
 The executive order also defines “workers” and “personnel” as employees, contractors, vendors and volunteers.
 This clearly allows our dedicated and wonderful volunteers to continue serving at Keystone during this time.
 We will have more limited staff in our buildings but remain committed to offering vital support to those who need it.

 - Meals on Wheels deliveries are continuing and staff are modifying operations to ensure safety of the staff, participants and volunteers.